-- 21 We have not yet undertaken a detailed risk assessment for our audit of the financial statements as many of the specific risks which may become apparent after we have completed our 2007/08 audit.
-A separate opinion plan for the audit of the financial statements will be issued in December 2008. - 22 At this stage we are aware of the following risks that are likely to impact on our audit of the financial statements. - Potential changes to the experience and knowledge of staff available to produce the financial statements following transfer of responsibility to the new unitary authority. - Possible weaknesses in internal controls resulting from secondments and leavers as a result of LGR. - 23 The adoption of International Financial Reporting Standards (IFRS) is not required by local government bodies in 2008/09.
+- 23 We have not undertaken a risk assessment for our audit of the financial statements as many of the specific risks which may become apparent after we have completed our 2007/08 audit.
+A separate opinion plan for the audit of the financial statements will be issued in December 2008. - 24 At this stage we are aware of the following risks that are likely to impact on my audit of the financial statements: - potential changes to the experience and knowledge of staff available to produce the financial statements following transfer of responsibility to the new unitary authority; - possible weaknesses in internal controls resulting from secondments and leavers as a result of LGR; - the Council is intending to transfer its housing stock to a RSL on 31 March 2009; this will involve complex and high value accounting transactions, and - the Council are forming a regeneration company to deliver private sector housing renewal.
+There is a risk that they will need to prepare group accounts for the first time in 2008/2009. - 25 The adoption of International Financial Reporting Standards (IFRS) is not required by local government bodies in 2008/09.
 However, there may be a requirement to prepare whole of government accounts (WGA) consolidation packs on the basis of IFRS.
 Further guidance is awaited.